 (e) Location of Accounts.
 All trust accounts shall be maintained at a bank in North Carolina or a bank with branch offices in North Carolina except that, with the written consent of the client, a dedicated trust account may be maintained at a bank that does not have offices in North Carolina or at a financial institution other than a bank in or outside of North Carolina.
 A lawyer may maintain a fiduciary account at any bank or other financial institution in or outside of North Carolina selected by the lawyer in the exercise of the lawyer’s fiduciary responsibility.

-(f) Funds in Accounts.
+(g) Funds in Accounts.
 A trust or fiduciary account may only hold entrusted property.
 Third party funds that are not received by or placed under the control of the lawyer in connection with the performance of legal services or professional fiduciary services may not be deposited or maintained in a trust or fiduciary account.
-Additionally, no funds belonging to a lawyer shall be deposited or maintained in a trust account or fiduciary account of the lawyer except:
+Additionally, no funds belonging to the lawyer shall be deposited or maintained in a trust account or fiduciary account of the lawyer except:

 (1) funds sufficient to open or maintain an account, pay any bank service charges, or pay any tax levied on the account; or